 We grant a significant portion of our named executive officers' total compensation opportunity in the form of equity awards with long-term vesting requirements because equity awards, which have a value based on our stock price, help further align the interests of our named executive officers with stockholder interests, encourage growth in stockholder value, and help to retain key executives through the applicable vesting periods.
-Furthermore, 50% of the named executive officers' long-term equity awards in fiscal year 2019 were subject to both performance- and time-based vesting requirements, with rigorous performance-based goals.
-The performance-based restricted stock units were eligible to vest between 0% and 200% of the target number of restricted stock units based on the Company's omnichannel revenue growth and adjusted earnings per share ("EPS") for fiscal year 2019 (as such terms are defined in the award agreements), as determined based on the following:
+Furthermore, 50% of the named executive officers' long-term equity awards in fiscal year 2020 were subject to both performance- and time-based vesting requirements, with rigorous performance-based goals.
+The performance-based restricted stock units were eligible to vest between 0% and 200% of the target number of restricted stock units based on the Company's total revenue and adjusted earnings per share ("EPS") (as such terms are defined in the award agreements), for fiscal years 2020, 2021, and 2022, with one-third of the total target number of stock units subject to each award corresponding to each of those three performance periods.
+Performance-based vesting of the one-third of the total target number of stock units subject to each such award that corresponded to the fiscal year 2020 performance period was determined based on the following:

-(1) 50% of the performance-based restricted stock units become eligible to vest based on the Company's omni-channel revenue growth for fiscal year 2019, as follows:
+(1) 50% of that portion of the performance-based restricted stock units become eligible to vest based on the Company's total revenue for fiscal year 2020, as follows: